jorzel/jorzel.github.io/_posts/2022-01-05-graphql-authentication-and-authorization.md

     h = hashlib.md5(f"{password}{SALT}".encode())
     return h.hexdigest()
 ```
 The mutation is executed as a `POST` request at `/graphql` endpoint.
-As in previous post about GraphQL, I use [insomnia](https://insomnia.rest/) to perform HTTP requests.
+As in the previous post about GraphQL, I use [insomnia](https://insomnia.rest/) to perform HTTP requests.
 ![sign_up.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640694563138/kOoVp6cJF.png)

-When `User` instance is created, we need a `SignIn` mutation that generate `User` authentication  JWT `token` if correct credentials are passed.
+When the `User` instance is created, we need a `SignIn` mutation that generates a `User` authentication  JWT `token` if correct credentials are passed.
 ```python
 # api/graphql.py
 import graphene